BS or BA MAJOR

 What You’ll Study

 Our Sustainable Agriculture and Food Studies program is in-depth and interdisciplinary.
-Not only will it uniquely prepare you for a career in farm management, non-profit leadership, research, cooperative extension, veterinary medicine, and advocacy — it will enable you to literally sow the seeds of a better world.
+You’ll study the ecology of agricultural systems, learn traditional farming practices, and gain a greater understanding of politics in food systems.
+Not only will it uniquely prepare you for a career in farm management, non-profit leadership, agricultural research, cooperative extension, veterinary medicine, and food justice advocacy, but it will also enable you to sow the seeds of a better world.

 The level of complexity of our farming operations is well beyond that of a typical college farm, and the commitment our students show to mastering these complex tasks is inspiring.
 Spanning 365 days each year – in all weather and all times of day and night – Warren Wilson students are doing the things that make our farm a leader in higher education.Chase Hubbard '95, former Farm Manager